Ivy La Man Law, PhD, and Clloeagues Publish Paper in the American Journal of Physiology, Gastrointestinal and Liver Physiology

 Harry Pothoulakis, MD Receives 2018 Section Research Mentor Award from the American Gastroenterological Association - April 2018

 The AGA Institute Council Section Research Mentor Award acknowledges AGA members for their achievements as outstanding mentors in a specific area of research.
 Dr. Pothoulakis was acknowledged for his mentorship in the cellular and molecular gastroenterology section during Digestive Disease Week® (DDW) 2018.
 Congratulations!
-For more information and to view additional recipients >
+More information and additional recipients

 Dr. Jill Hoffman Receives Young Investigator Award from the American Neurogastroenterology and Motility Society - December 2017